-There is a notable exception to PR, the Five Percent Threshold: to reach full representation under PR, a party has to get 5% of the vote, or win a number of constituencies (1 on state level, 3 on federal).
+There is a notable exception to PR, the Five Percent Threshold.
+In order to reach full representation under PR, a party has to get 5% of the vote, or win a number of constituencies (1 on state level, 3 on federal).
 Otherwise they get only seats for won constituencies.
-This has recently come under increased scrutiny by the Federal Constitutional Court (Bundesverfassungsgericht, BVerfG, in German), which basically only tolerates the 5% threshold on state and federal level, hoping it provides for stable governments, but struck it down for local and in 2011 for EU Parliament elections.
+This has recently come under increased scrutiny by the Federal Constitutional Court (Bundesverfassungsgericht, BVerfG, in German), which basically only tolerates the 5% threshold on state and federal levels, hoping it provides for stable governments, but struck it down for local and in 2011 for EU Parliament elections.
 If it had declared the 5% threshold void for the EP elections in 2009, small parties would have got 8 of Germany's 99 seats.
 In the 2014 elections to the European parliament Germany did indeed send representatives of small parties, such as Martin Sonneborn of the PARTEI.

 - First, the overall result is decided by Proportional Representation.